OpsCompass/docs/labs/Lab02:OpsCompass-ComplianceAnalysis-KnowYourScore.md

-# Lab02: OpsCompass - Compliance Analysis - Know Your Score
+# Lab 02: OpsCompass - Compliance Analysis - Know Your Score
 # Use OpsCompass Core Flows to Identify Compliance Issues, Export Reports, and Remediate or Apply a Policy Exception